strangerstudios/pmpro-reports-dashboard/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-reports-dashboard/issues

 == Changelog ==
+= .2 =
+* ENHANCEMENT: Added filter to customize the included reports, titles, and display order.
+* BUG: Fixed display for new toggle rows for Membership Signups report

 = .1.1 =
 * Added readme.txt
 * Added link to view full report in WordPress admin.